Bunesky/perfectsky-perfect-post/README.md

 - Post type distribution
 - The calculated “Perfect Post” based on majority trends

-  This project provides a more detailed statistical breakdown than the public bot output.

 ### Related Projects — Bot Ecosystem
 • Analytics: https://bunesky.github.io/perfectsky-post/